 Core Principles for Effective Banking Supervision issued by the Basel Committee on Banking Supervision, the Objectives and Principles for Securities Regulation issued by the International Organization of Securities Commissions, and the Insurance Supervisory Principles issued by the International Association of Insurance Supervisors.

 The provision of banking services by one bank (the “correspondent bank”) to another bank (the “respondent bank”).
-Large international banks typically act as correspondents for thousands of other banks around the world.
+Large international banks typically act as correspondents for hundreds of other banks around the world.
 Respondent banks may be provided with a wide range of services, including cash management (e.g., interest-bearing accounts in a variety of currencies), international wire transfers of funds, check clearing services, payable-through accounts and foreign exchange services.

 Counter-Terrorism Committee (CTC)

-A United Nations Committee established in 2001 pursuant to Security Council Resolution 1373 (2001).
+A United Nations Security Council Committee established in 2001 pursuant to Security Council Resolution 1373 (2001).
 Concerning counterterrorism, the CTC consists of all 15 Security Council members.
 The committee monitors the implementation of UN Security Council Resolution 1373, and aims to increase the capacity of member states to fight terrorism financing.